Louise Nevelson: Approach

 Nevelson said that white was the color that "summoned the early morning and emotional promise."
 She described her gold phase as the "baroque phase", inspired by her having been told as a child that America's streets were "paved with gold" and by the materialism and hedonism of the color, the Sun, and the Moon.
 Nevelson researched the Noh robes and the gold coin collections at the Metropolitan Museum of Art for inspiration.

 Through her work, Nevelson often explored her complicated past, factious present, and anticipated future.
 A common symbol that appears in Nevelson's work is the bride, as seen in Bride of the Black Moon (1955).
 This referenced her escape from matrimony in her early life, as well as her independence throughout her life.
 Her Sky Cathedral works often took years to create; Sky Cathedral: Night Wall, in the collection of the Columbus Museum of Art, took 13 years to build in her New York City studio.
 On the Sky Cathedral series, Nevelson commented: "This is the Universe, the stars, the moon – and you and I, everyone."

 Nevelson's work has been exhibited in many American galleries, including the Anita Shapolsky Gallery, Woodward Gallery, and Pace Gallery in New York City and the Margot Gallery in Lake Worth, Florida.

 Her work is included in museum collections worldwide such as Pérez Art Museum Miami, Florida; Smithsonian American Art Museum, Washington DC; Tate, London; the Whitney Museum of American Art, Brooklyn Museum, Museum of Modern Art, New York; and the Guggenheim Museum.

+Nevelson's final commissioned sculpture, Dawn's Forest, is on display at The Baker Museum in Naples, Florida.
+Dawn's Forest, created two years before Nevelson's death, was her largest work, all of the segments weighing 3.3 tons combined.
+It was displayed for two years at the Southwest Florida International Airport through a loan supported by the Art in Flight program.